guusj/books/Warbreaker_BrandonSanderson.md

 “Is there any place I’m forbidden to go?” she asked.
 The one she was addressing shook her head.
 _Fine, then_, she thought. _I’d better not end up stumbling upon the God King in the bath._ She crossed the hallway, opened the door, then stepped into the yellow room she’d been in the day before.
 The chair and bench she’d used had been removed, replaced by a group of yellow couches.
 Siri raised an eyebrow, then walked through into the tub room beyond.
 The tub was gone.
 She started.
-The room was the one she remembered, with same red colorings.
+The room was the one she remembered, with the same red colorings.
 Yet, the sloped tile platforms with their inset tubs were gone.
 The entire contraption must have been portable, brought in for her bath, then removed.
 _They really_ can _transform any room_, she thought with amazement. _They must have chambers full of furniture, tubs, and drapings, each of a different color, waiting upon the whims of their god._
 Curious, she left the tubless room and moved in a random direction.
 Each room appeared to have four doors, one on each wall.
 Some rooms were larger than others.
 Some had windows to the outside, while others were in the middle of the palace.
 Each was a different color, yet it was still difficult to tell the difference between them.
 Endless rooms, pristine with their decorations following a single color’s theme.
 Soon, she was hopelessly lost—but it didn’t seem to matter.
 Every room was, in a way, the same as any other.
 She turned to her servants.
 “I would like breakfast.”